 To get accepted onto a degree course, it will help if you have some experience working with animals already.
 If you don’t then you can always start by contacting your local vets to ask if they have any opportunities for you to volunteer.

 Once qualified, it’s a good idea to join a professional organisation like The Association of Chartered Physiotherapists in Animal Therapy (ACPAT) or the International Association of Animal Therapists (IAAT).
 You’ll also be able to decide whether you want to work on a self-employed basis or apply for a role in a veterinary practice or with an animal charity.

 Would you like to help put an end to animal cruelty?
 Could you swoop in and save an animal when they need you the most?
 RSPCA Inspectors form the frontline in the prevention of animal cruelty, changing animals lives for the better and educating the owners who care for them.
 You could be doing anything such as rescuing a dog from unsanitary living conditions, to assisting a horse that has become entangled in a wire fence.

-Whilst this role can be hugely rewarding, because everyday you are actively making a difference to an animals wellbeing, it can also be very challenging both physically and emotionally.
+While this role can be hugely rewarding because every day you are actively making a difference to an animal’s wellbeing, it can also be very challenging both physically and emotionally.
 Sometimes you will need to lift heavy equipment and animals, and on occasion could find yourself working around water, so you’ll need to be a strong swimmer and reasonably fit.
 You may also find yourself having to face confrontational, aggressive, or emotionally disturbing situations, so you should be prepared to handle anything that’s thrown your way!